slava-basko/specification-php/README.md

     return $candidate->someMethodThatWillBeAutocompletedInYourIDE();
 }
 ```

 `TypedSpecification` guaranty that `$candidate` will be an instance of `User` class,
 and doc-block `@param User $candidate` helps your IDE to autocomplete `$candidate` methods.

 #### Composition

-This lib provides couple of useful prebuilt specifications like `NotSpecification`, `AndSpecification`,
+This lib provides couple of useful builtin specifications like `NotSpecification`, `AndSpecification`,
 and `OrSpecification` that helps you to group up your specifications and create a new one.

 ```php
 $adultPersonSpecification = new AndSpecification([
     new AdultSpecification(),